OpenChain-Project/Telco-WG/OpenChain-Telco-SBOM-Guide_1.1_draft_EN.md

 (e.g. https://tools.spdx.org/app/convert/).
 JSON is a format produced by several tools.

 ### 3.4 Human Readable Data Format
-An OpenChain Telco SBOM Compatible document SHALL include, at a minimum, the SPDX in one of the following machine readable formats: Tag:Value or JSON.
+An OpenChain Telco SBOM Compatible document SHALL include, at a minimum, the SPDX in one of the following human readable formats: Tag:Value or JSON.

 #### 3.4.1 Verification and reference material
 Tag:Value and JSON formats are described here: